Using the Skupper CLI

 Skupper is enabled for namespace "west" in interior mode.
 It is not connected to any other sites.

-The default message above is displayed when you initialize a site on a cluster that does not have the policy system installed.
-If you install the policy system as described in Securing a service network using policies, the message becomes Skupper is enabled for namespace "west" in interior mode (with policies).
+The default message above is displayed when you initialize a site on a cluster that does not have a Skupper policy installed.
+If you install a Skupper policy as described in Securing a service network using policies, the message becomes Skupper is enabled for namespace "west" in interior mode (with policies).

 By default, the site name defaults to the namespace name, for example, west.